Are some heat pumps performing as badly as various recent stories have been reporting?

 It’s been odd for me seeing recent press reports that speak as if heat pumps are a new idea.
 In many ways, heat pumps are technologically advanced.
 They have been in common use in countries like Sweden for over 40 years.
 A vast amount of product development has taken place in America and Japan, to name a few, so we have a great variety of tried and tested products available.

 So, how fussy are heat pumps?
 What can go wrong?
 In a nutshell, it’s a lot to do with the temperature of the water being heated.
 They love lukewarm water and whilst they can manage ‘hot’, they don’t particularly like it.
-It’s simply a bit more tricky and expensive to install a heating system in older buildings if you are working with lukewarm water.
-In practice the water might need to be a bit warmer.
+It’s simply a bit more tricky and expensive to install a heating system in older buildings if you are working with warm/hot water rather than very hot water.

 So, what actually goes wrong in these underperforming systems?
-To name a few…. heating cycle duration too hot and too short, heating zones switching on/off unsynchronised, house allowed to cool off to much overnight, mixing valves ‘diluting’ the water temperature, circulation pumps running when not needed, flow rates too low.
-Furthermore, given that we sometimes can only guess the actual heat-loss U values, systems might be either too big or too small.
+To name a few…. heating cycle duration too short and too hot, heating zones switching on/off unsynchronised, house allowed to cool off too much overnight, mixing valves ‘diluting’ the water temperature, circulation pumps running when not needed, flow-rates too low.
+Furthermore, given that we sometimes can only guess the actual heat-loss U values for older buildings, worst-case assumptions might be used.
+This may lead to a large-size heat pump that could compound the above problems.

 I have on occasions come across owners who have fallen out with their heat pump so badly that they don’t give them a chance… they don’t even try to get them working properly.
 Hopefully, as time passes we will learn to avoid the pitfalls, and correct those that have already happened.